XR-C453RDS - Car radio SONY - Free user manual and instructions

 Note

-You can not use this function in some countries where no PTY (Programme Type selection) data is available.
+You cannot use this function in some countries where no PTY (Programme Type selection) data is available.

 1 Press (PTY) during FM reception until "PTY" lights up on the display.